Iemane291/pythonOS/README.md

 > I heavily recommend to turn this off if you're colorblind or if colors cause eyestrain for you.

+### edit-warning

+This is a boolean option.

+This toggles if a warning will be shown everytime you run the edit command (even if an error occured).

 ### security

 This is a boolean value.